zhwa/mlir-example/book/Chapter-01-Introduction.md

 x2 = x1 + 2
 x3 = x2 * 3
 ```

+**CRITICAL DISTINCTION**: SSA applies to *values* (virtual registers like `%1`, `%2`), not to *memory*.
+In MLIR, a memref pointer like `%A` is immutable (SSA), but the data it points to is mutable—you can store different values into the same memory location.
+Think of SSA as "each pointer is assigned once," not "each memory cell is written once."
+This distinction becomes crucial in Chapters 2-4 when we work with buffers and understand why operations like `memref.store` can write to the same address multiple times.

 This makes optimizations easier because you know exactly where each value originates.